- About this policy

 When we use your personal information, we will always consider if it is fair and balanced to do so and if it is within your reasonable expectations.
 We will balance your rights and our legitimate interests to ensure that we use your personal information in ways that are not unduly intrusive or unfair.
 Our legitimate interests include:

-Charity Governance: including delivery of our charitable purposes, statutory and financial reporting and other regulatory compliance purposes, and intergroup transfers of data between Shelter and Shelter Trading
+charity governance: including delivery of our charitable purposes, statutory and financial reporting and other regulatory compliance purposes, and intergroup transfers of data between Shelter, Shelter Scotland and Shelter Trading

-Administration and operational management: including responding to solicited enquiries, providing information and Shelter services, research, events management, the administration of volunteers and employment, and recruitment requirements
+administration and operational management: including responding to solicited enquires, providing information and Shelter Scotland services, research, events management, the administration of volunteers and employment, and recruitment requirements

-If you would like more information on our uses of legitimate interests, or to change our use of your personal data in this manner, please get in touch with us using the details in the ‘Contact us’ section below.
+If you would like more information on our uses of legitimate interests, or to change our use of your personal data in this manner, please get in touch with us using the details in the ‘Contact us’ section.